ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 Indexing into an array or `std::vector` would be undefined behavior.

 Another counter-point is that by making under- and overflow undefined behavior we allow tools, such as undefined behavior sanitizers to find them.

+## Underflow In Index Calculations Are Obvious

+If an application occasionally miscalculates an index to be negative that might not be noticed if using signed integer for indexing other than difficult-to-diagnose bugs.
+With unsigned integers for indexing the negative value becomes a very large value and likely a segmentation fault on the first use.

 ## Bit With Conversions Cheaper